mohaalak/nested-knex/README.md

 I just wanted to get nested objects from knex.js, I did not like boilerplated ORMs.

-## Every Select should have it's own types
+## ORMs build you query

-one of the problems with ORMs is that you define your models and when it comes to relations you define them and connect all of them together but most of time you don't need to get all of the relationships. image a post model like this
+one of the problems with ORMs is that you define your models and when it comes to relations you define them and connect all of them together but most of time you don't need to get all of the relationships. consider a post model like this

 ```typescript
 @Entity()